pinobatch/numism/docs/gb_emu_testing.md

 length counter.
 It receives a 512 Hz clock from DIV.
 So I wrote a coin that writes to DIV roughly every 660 cycles to keep DIV from reaching high enough to clock the APU's sequencer.
-As expected, the usual suspects (VBA, Goomba, KiGB, rew., NO$GMB) all fail.
+As expected, the usual suspects (VBA, Goomba, KiGB, rew., No$gmb) all fail.
 It's also my first coin that distinguishes VBA-M (fail) from mGBA (pass).

 ### Echo RAM